thetillhoff/eac/README.md

 `eac` stands for `environment-as-code`.

 > I (the author) wanted a short name and it should be unique, too.
-It is about "iac", but that name would not only be confusing but also not properly fitting - eac is only for managing my local _environment_.
+It is about "iac", but that name would not only be confusing but also not really fitting - eac is only for managing my local _environment_.

 ## The features